hk-mars/Msql/readme.md

+# msql
-msql is a hackable SQL database language.
+msql is a hackable SQL92-based database language.
 Please see "msql/msql/what_is_new.txt" to know this hack.